Board of Directors

 Treasurer

 Michael retired as a Senior Partner with Kohlberg Kravis Roberts & Co.
 (KKR), after a 15 year career where he was responsible for the Global retail private equity practice.
 While at KKR, Mike served on all the firm’s global private equity investment committees and portfolio management committees.
 Mike serves as Chairman of the Board of Directors of Dollar General (NYSE: DG).
 He also serves on the Board of PVH Corp [NYSE: PVH].
 Mike has previously served on the Board of Directors of AutoZone (NYSE: AZO), Shoppers Drug Mart (Public - Canada), Toys ‘R Us (private), Chairman of Academy Sports & Outdoors (private), Pets at Home (Public - U.K.) , U.S. Foods (private), Vestcom International (private) and as Lead Director for Brookshire Grocery Company (private).
 Prior to KKR, Michael was Chief Financial Officer of Randall’s Food Markets, a $2.5 billion revenue retailer based in Texas.
 While at Randall’s, Michael took the company through a buyout with KKR.
 Michael began his professional career with Arthur Andersen Worldwide first as a staff auditor and later in the consulting practice.
 Michael has a bachelor’s degree in business from Stephen F. Austin State University (concentration in Accounting) and an MBA from University of Houston.
 Mike holds a Certified Public Accounting certificate (inactive).
-Michael and Barbara Lynn Calbert have been married 34 years and have 3 sons – David (30), Mitchell (24) and Ryan (22).
-Michael and Barbara reside in Woodside, California.
+Michael and his wife Barbara have 3 sons – David, Mitchell and Ryan.

 Lindsey Bell